b-rantes/notification-challenge/README.md

 - [Redis](https://redis.io/)
 - [MongoDB](https://www.mongodb.com/)
 - [Confluent Kafka](https://www.confluent.io/platform/kafka/)

+## Challenge
+The sending of notifications has become a common feature for many applications lately.
+They alert users with important information such as latest news, recommendations, and offers.
+In this challenge, I designed and implemented a scalable backend solution, taking into consideration development best practices, design patterns and a very careful touch regarding the domain logic.

+### Functional Requirements:
+Initially, only sending notifications to a web application will be supported.
+Support for new types of notifications, such as Push, SMS, and email, can be included in the future;
+  - Scheduling for notification sending should be allowed at some point - the system needs to be extendable;
+  - The notification mechanism was achieved through frontend pooling using REST APIs.
+  - Users who requested opt-out should no longer receive notifications;

+### Non-functional Requirements:
+  - Notifications should be delivered as quickly as possible, although small delays are acceptable;
+  - The solution must be scalable and resilient;
+  - There's no need to build the frontend or backend for user management, can be as simple as an ID.
+  - No need to worry about authentication/authorization;

 ## Architecture
 The Notification System is built with .NET 6 as the backend and leverages MongoDB as the data source for both users and notifications.
 Redis is used as the caching mechanism for improved performance.
 The communication between the different components of the system is facilitated by Confluent Kafka, which also helps with resilience and scalability.